 What you’ll want to look for is something sturdy and durable that prioritizes functionality over fanciness.
 That’s not to say rugged can’t look good or be of high quality.
 It just means your watch shouldn’t be trying too hard.

-With that being said, stay true to your taste and find a watch that matches your personality.
+With that being said, stay true to your taste and find a timepiece that matches your personality.
 Say you need something you can wear from work to the gym.
 That style of smartwatch will be very different from a Navy sailor going away on deployment.

 What features are most important to you?
 That’s what you’ll need to figure out before you buy a smartwatch.
 You may even want to write them all down in order from top priority to added bonuses.
 That way, you can make a clear decision during the shopping process.

-The best rugged smartwatch to keep you connected and in touch would have to be the TicWatch Pro Bluetooth Military Smartwatch.
-Even though the other watches that were mentioned do have apps to go along with them, none of them have the power of Google behind them.
+The best durable smartwatch to keep you connected and in touch would have to be the TicWatch Pro Bluetooth Military Smartwatch.
+Even though the other watches that were mentioned do have apps to go along with them, none of them have the power of Google (Android) behind them.
 Having access to the Google Play Store is pretty untouchable when it comes to connectivity.

-As for the top military-grade smartwatch, I’d have to go with the Garmin Instinct Rugged Outdoor Watch.
+As for the top military-grade smartwatch model, I’d have to go with the Garmin Instinct Rugged Outdoor Watch.
 It’s burly, and it’s masculine.
 Better yet, it’s literally made to meet U.S. military standards.
 I think what sets this watch apart is the triple satellite system.